jamieredding/pair-stairs/README.md

 - allow user to prompt for more options
 - show all developers on pair stairs when some are off
 - when run out of options, only allow user to choose from options or type their own
+- change to an event-ish loop
+- should expected single character inputs not require enter to be pressed.

 ### persistence
 - save pairings to somewhere